 And Lucky founding editor Kim France basically coined the term “VPL-resistant” with her description of On Gossamer’s mesh bikini (a Strat reader favorite, we might add): “It’s superlight, highly breathable, and — most importantly — hugely VPL-resistant.
 Seriously, it’s as VPL-resistant as a thong, but without the annoyingness of a thong.”

-From my life as a former fashion assistant, I can also share that I was always asked to request Calvin Klein nude undies for models to wear underneath filmy clothes: thongs or bikinis preferred.
+From my life as a former fashion assistant, I can share that I was always asked to request Calvin Klein nude undies for models to wear underneath filmy clothes: thongs or bikinis preferred.
 Here’s a pair of nude seamless bikini panties that you wouldn’t be able to spot underneath even the slinkiest slip dress.

 Another pair of Commando underwear that’s a VPL-free favorite of ours (and every celebrity on the red carpet).
 Alison Freer loves them for working out, but says they’re also ideal for wearing under sheer, unforgiving gowns: “Commando’s boy shorts are both elastic and trim-free — which means they won’t dig in, bunch up, or cause lumpy, unflattering bulges under a flattering pair of pants.
 They don’t ever shift around, slide, twist, or reveal themselves once you start moving and sweating.
 Wearing the boy short truly feels like wearing nothing at all.”